reidmorrison/symmetric-encryption/README.md

 * Drop in replacement for attr_encrypted.
 Just remove the attr_encrypted gem
 * For maximum security supports fully random keys and initialization vectors extracted from the entire encryption key space

+## Recommendations

+* Add the encryption header to all encrypted strings.
+  See the _always_add_header_ option in the configuration file.

+* Set :random_iv => true for all ActiveRecord attributes and Mongoid fields which are not used in indexes and will not be used as part of a query.

 ## Examples